The Bourne Ultimatum: In Theaters August 3, 2007

 As one reviewer said: A fine movie, in the end.
 And that's the problem.
 It's just fine.
 The first three "Bourne" movies were incredible.

 I have enjoyed all the Borne movies, even the last.
-As a gauge of how involved I become, my girlfriend will always ask me about half way through a movie (if we are streaming it) if I would rather be playing poker at my favorite online casino USA site.
+To gage how involved I become, my girlfriend will always ask me about half way through a movie (if we are streaming it) if I would rather be playing poker at my favorite online casino USA site.
 If I don't hesitate at all when I say "NO", then I am really engaged in the movie, if I hesitate, but still say "No", then I'm being entertained and the movie is ok.
 But if I say "Yes", then we usually move on to other entertainment, such as playing online casino poker.
 My girlfriend prefers online slot games, which I find pretty mindless.
 I prefer RTG games.
 That's Real Time Gaming Software is the most popular software package in terms of the number of USA online casinos that use it.
 The RTG software is very secure and fast offering a great selection of table games and online slots, but quite frankly, all the top gaming softwares, Rival, RTG, WGS, and Topgame are probably just fine.
 Sometimes I like to imagine Jason Bourne racking up the wins at an online casino such as Sun Palace Casino or Sloto Cash Casino, two of my favorite.
 Anyway, I digress.

 In 2014, it was reported that Damon would once again portray the iconic super-spy Jason Bourne, in Bourne 5, with his old director friend, Paul Greengrass.
 I guess we will have to wait and see if that transpires.